Verma314/haskell-snippets/README.md

 ### Types

 * "Haskell uses type inference to automatically determine the types of all values at compile time based on the way they’re used."

+* "Int" is a type which represents how machines store numbers.
+"Integer" is a more true representation of the mathematical integer.